jappeace/methods-homework/multiagentsystems/questions.md

 They do something and then inform the rest of the architecture they're doing that, or do they work more like "autopilot", where it gets assigned a task and the rest of the agent can go on and think about other things?

+#Understanding each other
+Are programming languages ontologies?
+Could you use these for agent to agent communication?
+I mean what they describe with OWL looks a lot like a type system.

+What is the difference between an instance and a class in an ontology?
+#Communication
+What is the difference between language and ontology?

+So if you can reduce agent communication to a conventional program verification problem, (end of 7.2.2) why is it not clear how to do this verification with an agent implemented in Java?